bonitasoft/bonita-doc/md/performance-tuning.md

   * the same version for both the client and the server
 :::

-This mode
-  * provides remote connection to the server without requiring a JEE application server with an EJB container
-  * can be easily used inside a web container like Tomcat or Jetty.
+This mode can be easily used inside a web container like Tomcat or Jetty.

 The bonita-client library
   * sends data over the network using the HTTP protocol using the [Apache HttpComponents](http://hc.apache.org/index.html).